 #13 A Weighted Blanket

 Weighted blankets are good to help you have a better quality of sleep.
 They have become quite popular in recent months, and are advertised, for just that reason, to promote better quality of sleep.
+This is one of Amazon choice weighted blankets.

 Occupational therapists have used weighted blankets for years to help their patients relax.
 Researchers at the Yale Child Study Center have been aware that weighted blankets have been useful to help some people with autism feel calm and more comfortable.